CANADA FX DEBT-C$ rides risk appetite to higher close

 "Basically a recovery in risk appetite," said Sal Guatieri, senior economist BMO Capital Markets.

-Guatieri credited some of the change in sentiment to better-than-expected results from consumer giants Home Depot Inc (HD.N: Quote) and Target Corp (TGT.N: Quote).
+Guatieri credited some of the change in sentiment to better-than-expected results from consumer giants Home Depot Inc (HD.N) and Target Corp (TGT.N).
 [ID:nN18414194]

 That helped boost the Canadian dollar as high as C$1.1002 to the U.S. dollar, or 90.89 U.S. cents, well off its session low of C$1.1108 to the U.S. dollar, or 90.03 U.S. cents.